SfTI-Robotics/SfTI-Robotics.github.io/Tensorflow.md

 ```

 ## Variables
 A `tf.Variable` represents a tensor whose value can be changed by running operations (ops) on it.
 They can hold and update parameters when training models.
 Variables maintain state across executions of the graph.
+Unlike tf.Tensor objects, a tf.Variable exists outside the context of a single session.run call.

-### Creating a variable
+Creating a variable
 ```
 # constructor which will create a new variable every time it is called (and potentially add a
 # suffix to the variable name if a variable with such name already exists).